 At least 12 credits in one scientific discipline; acceptable disciplines are geology, astronomy, atmospheric science, physics, chemistry, biology, physical geography, or environmental science.
+Students selecting geology should take GEO306/366, GEO407/467 before entering the program.
 Courses are selected with the approval of the earth science advisor.
+The selection should include recognition of the minimum course requirements for student teaching above.